dgudenkov-foreign-languages-homework/homework/homework-99/wb_p39.md

 2.
     - If Joe didn't go to bed at 2 a.m., he wouldn't feel tired all the time.
     - If she was enough fast, she would play for the team
-    - We would drive to your house if we had a car
+    - We could drive to your house if we had a car
     - My life wouldn't be so easy if I had an unsupportive family
     - If I had the money, I would buy that house
-    - I would write to my friends if I wasn't too lazy.
+    - I would write to my friends if I wasn't so lazy.
     - If you watered your plants regularly your plants wouldn't look dry
     - They would help in the house if their mother asked them
     - If I didn't work on Saturdays I could come to a barbecue